Who does what? Differences between Condo Managers and Directors (2025)

-It’s not the barista’s job to ensure the coffee shop is selling coffee for the optimal price or that the products are the best value.
-Similarly, the Manager isn’t responsible for making the best financial decisions for the condo corporation; they do not have a fiduciary responsibility.
+Just as it isn’t the barista’s job to determine whether the coffee shop sells its products at optimal prices or provides the best value, the Manager is also not responsible for making the best financial decisions for the condominium corporation.
+They do not carry a fiduciary responsibility in that regard.

 Condo Manager

-- Under contract to work as an agent of the condo corporation
+• Works under contract as an agent of the condo corporation (or HOA).

-- Work within constraints defined by contact with the board
+• Operates within the constraints defined by contact with the board.

-- Is not responsible for saving condo money
+• Is not responsible for saving condo money for the condo or HOA.

 Board of Directors